-NYCLA's acclaimed Foundations of Principal Supervision (FPS) is now enrolling for the 2017-18 cohort.
+NYCLA's acclaimed Foundations of Principal Supervision (FPS) is currently underway for the 2017-18 school year.
+We are now enrolling for the 2018-19 cohort.

 |WHO||New and experienced principal supervisors from school systems across the country|

 |WHAT||A year-long training program that is research-based, standards-based, and highly experiential.|

 Foundations delves into themes including:

 - The Principal Supervisor Role

 - Leading for Equity

 The experience also gives participants the opportunity to:

 - Collaborate with a national cadre of peers to solve challenging problems